 Older Home Wiring Risks: Knob-and-Tube, Aluminum, and Aging Insulation

-This article explains the most common types of older home wiring, why they become riskier over time, and the warning signs that should prompt a professional evaluation.
+This guide explains the most common older home wiring risks, why they become more serious over time, and the warning signs that should prompt a professional evaluation.

 Why Older Wiring Systems Deserve Special Attention